 Parental involvement is sought through a variety of ways and is most appreciated.
 Parents are actively involved in college life through our monthly meetings of our Parents and Friends Committee where members of faculty regularly give input to the meeting and our College Board which also includes senior students.
 Communication with our families is through our college app and through TASS Parent Lounge and Student Café which enables our families to closely support their students and engage with the college.
-Regular meetings with families and faculty are held throughout the year - a welcome BBQ in February and two Parent Teacher evenings are held: one in Term 2 and one in Term 3.
+Regular meetings with families and faculty are held throughout the year - a welcome BBQ in February and two Parent Teacher evenings are held one in Term 2 and one in Term 3

 The college has extensive partnerships with the five Catholic primary schools of North Rockhampton and Yeppoon through the delivery of a comprehensive counselling service.
-The college, in partnership with The Cathedral College, engages the six Rockhampton Catholic primary schools in a combined Catholic schools instrumental music program.
+The college in conjunction with The Cathodral College engages the six Rockhampton Catholic primary schools in a combined Catholic schools instrumental music program.

 The college has extensive partnerships with CQU and local employers enabling work placements, work experiences and other opportunities for our students.

 The student population is drawn primarily from the North Rockhampton geographical area; however, numbers of students also come from more distant homes.
 The college is fortunate to have very good facilities as a result of an extensive building program and major refurbishments on both campuses.
 The college laptop program ensures all students have access to the very best IT resources.

-More information on our school can be accessed from myschool.edu.au
+More information on our school can be accessed from myschool.edu.au and the college website www.emmaus.gld.edu.au.